 - high blood pressure

 Your doctor will look for elevated levels of waste products, such as creatinine and urea.
-Normally these products are filtered out by the kidneys.
+Normally, the kidneys filter out these products.

 24-Hour Urine Collection